King's RepositoryのロゴKing's Repository

 Parent: Jaenisch counterattack

-5...Bc5 · Vuković gambit
+5...Bc5 · Vuković Gambit

 [edit | edit source]

-6. exc6
+6. dxc6

 [edit | edit source]

-After 6...Bxf2+□ (6...Nxf2? loses to 7.
-Qd5.
-If Black takes the rook, they will lose their bishop and their knight gets stuck) 7.
-Ke2, black must retreat the bishop with 7...Bb6□.
+After 6. dxc6, 6...Nxf2? loses to 7.
+Qd5, where, if Black takes the rook, they will lose their bishop and their knight gets stuck.
+Black must play 6...Bxf2+.

-Then, White's only move is 8.
-Qd5!□, defending c6 and attacking e5 and the knight on e4.
-Now after 8...Nf2, attacking the rook, White has the illusion of choice: save the rook with 9.
+After 8...Nf2, attacking the rook, White has the illusion of choice: save the rook with 9.
 Rg1, counterattack with 9. cxb7, supported by the queen on d5, or take the e5 pawn with check 9.
 Qxe5+?.

 The e5 pawn is poisonous of course.
 If 9.
 Qxe5+?
 Kf8, now 10. cxb7? doesn't work (10...Bxb7) and after 10.
-Rh1 Ng4 (wins tempo on the queen) 11.
+Rg1 Ng4 (wins tempo on the queen) 11.
 Qf4 dxc6 the knight is defended by Black's light square bishop.
 White might have been hoping to support 10.
 Be3 to eliminate Black's powerful bishop, but Black can simply play 10...Nxh1.

 Should White save the rook 9.
-Rg1, Black must know to castle 9...O-O, allowing 10. cxb7 Bxb7 11.
-Qxb7 as Black recognises their queenside is stable, and they must also know 11...Qf6□.
-11...Qf6 allows Rab1 Qd5 to be met by c6.
-If Black does not castle but prevents cxb7, then 9...bxc6?
-10. Qxe5+□ (this time it's not poisonous) Kf8 11.
-Nd4□ (interrupts bishop's vision of knight) Ng4 12.
+Rg1, Black must allow cxb7.
+Otherwise, 9...bxc6?
+10. Qxe5+ (this time e5 is not poisonous) Kf8 11.
+Nd4 (interrupts bishop's vision of knight) Ng4 12.
 Qf4 and Black's attack is diffused.
 Needless to say, anything other than 10.
 Qxe5+ or 11.
 Nd4 is losing for White.

-6. Be3?!
+6. Be3??

 [edit | edit source]